National Assembly (Cambodia)

 The National Assembly is an elected body consisting of 125 members known as Members of Parliament (MPs).
-Members are elected for five-year terms by party-list proportional representation, using provinces as constituencies of 1 to 18 members, and the D'Hondt method of seat distribution.
+Members are elected for five-year terms by party-list proportional representation, using capital/provinces as constituencies of 1 to 12 members, and the D'Hondt method of seat distribution.
 A political party must secure 63 seats to obtain and preserve a majority.

-The National Assembly is headed by the President, currently Heng Samrin.
-The sixth National Assembly was inaugurated on 6 September 2018, and presided by King Norodom Sihamoni.
+The National Assembly is headed by the President, currently Khuon Sodary.
+The seventh National Assembly held its inaugural session on 21 August 2023.

 History

 The current National Assembly originated as the Constituent Assembly, a legislative body elected during the United Nations Transitional Authority in Cambodia (UNTAC).
 After the 1993 election, the Assembly met and adopted a new constitution for Cambodia.
 After enactment of the 1993 Constitution, the Constituent Assembly was renamed the National Assembly.